Pereraak/asst3_SLE712/README.md

 The EMBOSS tool msbar is used to mutate the sequence to assess the BLAST performance with the changing mismatch density.
 A loop has been created to run 100 test for each mismatch count introduced.
 The change of mismatch count from 275 to 525 presented a gradual drop-off of BLAST performance.
+The changes were initially performed in a working directory which was later copied to aat3_SLE712

 # Gene Expression